XR Offloading Across Multiple Time Scales: The Roles of Power, Temperature, and Energy: Abstract

 \section{Abstract}

 Extended reality (XR) devices, commonly known as {\em wearables}, must handle significant computational loads under tight latency constraints.
 To meet these demands, they rely on a combination of on-device processing and edge offloading.
-This letter focuses on offloading strategies for wearables by considering their impact across three time scales: instantaneous power consumption, short-term temperature fluctuations, and long-term battery duration.
-We introduce a comprehensive system model that captures these temporal dynamics, and propose a stochastic and stationary offloading strategy, called TAO (for temperature-aware offloading), designed to minimize the offloading cost while adhering to power, thermal, and energy constraints.
-Our performance evaluation, leveraging COMSOL models of real-world wearables, confirms that TAO reduces offloading cost by over~35\% compared to state-of-the-art approaches, without violating the wearable operational limits.
+This letter focuses on offloading strategies for wearables and assesses the impact of offloading decisions over three distinct time scales: instantaneous power consumption, short-term temperature fluctuations, and long-term battery duration.
+We introduce a comprehensive system model that captures these temporal dynamics, and propose a stochastic and stationary offloading strategy, called TAO (for \textit{temperature-aware offloading}), designed to minimize the offloading cost while adhering to power, thermal, and energy constraints.
+Our performance evaluation, leveraging COMSOL models of real-world wearables, confirms that TAO successfully avoids exceeding temperature limits while keeping additional edge offloading to a minimum.
+These results also highlight how properly accounting for all features of wearables allows fully exploiting edge offloading opportunities.